Wheel of Fortune video games: Console games

-Artech Studios and Hasbro Interactive produced a video game adaptation of Wheel for Sony Computer Entertainment's PlayStation console on December 15, 1998; this version again features White appearing as host via FMV sequences, and a 3-D engine that allows it to have a presentation similar to that of the actual show.
+Artech Studios and Hasbro Interactive produced a video game adaptation of Wheel for Sony Computer Entertainment's PlayStation console on December 15, 1998; this version again features White appearing as host via FMV sequences, Charlie O'Donnell as the announcer, and a 3-D engine that allows it to have a presentation similar to that of the actual show.
 This particular version is compatible with a memory card which allows it to avoid previously played puzzles until the entire library has been played through.
 On September 12, 2000, Hasbro released a second PlayStation version of Wheel, which features a behind-the-scenes interview with White and a qualifying exam for contestant hopefuls.
-After this, Atari released a PlayStation 2 edition in November 2003.
-On March 19, 2009, Sony Online Entertainment released a version of the show for the PlayStation 3 through the PlayStation Network; Chris Roper of IGN gave that version a 5.8 out of 10, saying that it felt "empty and lifeless" for not featuring any host or hostess or any voice work whatsoever, and also criticized the graphic quality, saying that the game was "not fully polished".
+Following the purchase and rebranding of Hasbro Interactive as Atari Interactive, the company released a PlayStation 2 edition in November 2003.
+On March 19, 2009, Sony Online Entertainment released a version of the show for the PlayStation 3 through the PlayStation Network, using the Gamebryo engine; Chris Roper of IGN gave that version a 5.8 out of 10, saying that it felt "empty and lifeless" for not featuring any host or hostess or any voice work whatsoever, and also criticized the graphic quality, saying that the game was "not fully polished".

-On November 2, 2010, THQ released video games based on Wheel of Fortune for Nintendo's Wii console.
-This set of games is the first to feature Sajak as well as White as well as the last to feature announcer Charlie O'Donnell.
-In 2012, THQ published versions developed by Pipeworks Software appeared for the PlayStation 3, the Wii U, and Microsoft's Xbox 360.
+On November 2, 2010, THQ released video games based on Wheel of Fortune for Nintendo's Wii and Nintendo DS console.
+This set of games is the first to feature Sajak as well as White as well as the last to feature announcer Charlie O'Donnell, which was released a day after his death.
+In 2012, THQ published reworked versions of the Wii version developed by Pipeworks Software appeared for the PlayStation 3, the Wii U, and Microsoft's Xbox 360, with Jim Thornton as the announcer.

-On November 7, 2017, Ubisoft released video games based on Wheel of Fortune for PlayStation 4 and Xbox One.
+On November 7, 2017, Ubisoft released versions based on Wheel of Fortune for PlayStation 4 and Xbox One, using the Unity engine.
 The game comes in digital download as well as a bundle retail version with Jeopardy!.
 This version of Wheel of Fortune features Classic and Quick modes, as well as online multiplayer options like leaderboards and voice chat.
 It includes over 4,000 puzzles and a leveling system that enables players to unlock 250 new customization items that can be used on contestants or the studio set.
-This version was later released for Nintendo Switch.
+This version was later released for Nintendo Switch a year later.
+However, all 3 console versions didn't feature Pat Sajak and Vanna White, and instead were replaced by a generic host and hostess.
+Jim Thornton still appears as the announcer during the show's opening titles.